chenhaot/chenhaot.github.io/content/bio.md

   interpretability (e.g., [concept incongruence](https://arxiv.org/abs/2505.14905) and [MechEvalAgents](https://tinyurl.com/MechEvalAgents)).
 I am also interested in novel ways that LLMs can unlock human understanding
   (e.g., [communication games](https://hrsimulator.communicationgames.ai/)).
 * AI & Democratic Processes.
 AI is reshaping how we can produce and consume information.
-In addition to scientific discovery, I am also interested in how AI will or can influence democratic processes.
+In addition to scientific discovery, I am interested in how AI will or can influence democratic processes.
 We are actively working on CivicChat (stay tuned).

 #### 01/01/2025 --- 12/14/2025